 Step 2: Download and complete the following pre-departure forms.
 The faculty trip leader is responsible for distributing and collecting the forms from each student participant.
-The completed forms should then be submitted as a group all together by the trip leader to the Off-Campus Studies Office at least 1 month prior to departure.
+The completed forms should then be submitted as a group altogether by the trip leader to the Off-Campus Studies Office at least 1 month prior to departure.

 - Dean of Students Clearance Form- This form will be used by the Off-Campus Studies Office to send the list of names of the participants to the Dean of Students Office to make sure that participants have no history of discipline or other nonacademic problems that the trip leader would want to know about.
 Trip leaders should wait until receiving word from the Dean of Students Office before formally accepting students as a participant on a trip and before purchasing airline tickets.

 - Health & Liability Waiver with the CDC immunization recommendations and U.S. State Department Travel Advisories for countries to be visited attached for students to review.

 - iNext Travel Insurance Enrollment Form - It is required of all student participants and it is expected that staff and faculty leaders will purchase iNext Travel Insurance for themselves to augment coverage they have through Whitman.
 Trip leaders should either figure the cost of the cards into the budget for the trip or inform the students that they will need to pay for the iNext Travel Insurance ($15 - $52 per person) on top of the trip fees.

 - The final itinerary includes flight numbers and accommodation addresses and telephone numbers with relevant dates